+2.1.
 Confidentiality within the Roman Catholic Sacrament of Reconciliation and Penance

 As a Catholic, Dominican institution, Dominican University believes that the dignity of the human person and her or his restoration of right relationship with God and others is central to the profession and practice of any faith.
 In Roman Catholicism, the Sacrament of Reconciliation or Penance is a moment of sacred grace through healing.
 For Roman Catholic faculty, staff and students Reconciliation is made available by request or through general pastoral offerings of the University Ministry Center.
-For baptized Roman Catholics, the information shared within the confessional space of the Sacrament is completely confidential and remain under what the Church calls the sacramental seal.
+For baptized Roman Catholics, the information shared within the confessional space of the Sacrament are completely confidential and remain under what the Church calls the sacramental seal.
 The seal prevents the confessor from sharing any information because it is "sacred, and cannot be violated under any pretext" (Catechism of the Catholic Church 2490).
 As such, a Roman Catholic priest in good standing serving as a confessor on Dominican University's campus shall not be required to report any information disclosed in the confessional space.
+Pastoral counselors when functioning within the scope of their university employment are exempt from the reporting requirements as a responsible employee.

-III.
+2.2.
 Reporting to "Responsible Employees."